aurelia/aurelia.github.io/content/comment-policy.md

 - Comments must not be spam or promotional.
 - Comments must not be offensive or contain hate speech.
 - Comments must not be abusive or harassing.
-- Comments must not be spam or promotional.
-- Comments must not be offensive or contain hate speech.
-- Comments must not be abusive or harassing.

 It's really important to us that we keep the conversation friendly and constructive.